 As a therapeutic modality, Past Life Regression emerged unexpectedly within the realm of traditional psychotherapy when in 1980 a patient of Dr. Brian Weiss' made reference to past life experiences while in hypnosis.
 Dr. Weiss, a skeptic at the time, investigated further and his sessions with this patient resulted in the book Many Lives Many Masters (1988) in which he relays information on the nature of life, death and evolution which presented in sessions, and makes personal reflections for the benefit of the reader.
 Through his training as a psychotherapist and hypnotherapist, Dr. Weiss developed a method specifically for Past Life Regression and he continues to teach his methods to this day.

-Deborah Skye King, a life long clairvoyant and founder of the Soul Therapy School®, experienced past lives and parallel realities from a young age and later trained with Brian Weiss.
-Her high level of awareness of the spiritual realities people experience on an ongoing basis allowed for her to make adjustments to the method and ultimately to develop her own.
-Hers is the method I'm trained in and she continues to guide my practice.
+Deborah Skye, founder of the Soul Therapy School®, experienced past lives and parallel realities from a young age and later trained with Brian Weiss, Dolores Cannon and others.
+Her high level of awareness of the spiritual realities people experience on an ongoing basis allowed for her to develop her own method, which is the method I'm trained in, and she continues to guide my practice today.

 Copyright © 2022 Nickveit.com - All Rights Reserved.